indique/elm-bounded-nat/README.md

-    --In, Min, Only, N, Difference, Is, To import Nat.Min import Nat.In import Nat.N exposing (..) --nat0 to nat192
+    --In, Min, Only, N, Difference, Is, To import Nat.Min import Nat.In import Nat.N import Nat.Ns exposing (..) --nat0 to nat192

 import Nat.N.Type exposing (..)
     --Nat0 to Nat192 & Nat0Plus to Nat192Plus